• Solutions

 • Text fields, etc.

 The import of a list with deliveries or visits built with Google Sheets is also possible, with some minor adjustments.
-The help center is there to guide you step by step.
+The Help Centre is there to guide you step by step.

 Are you using customised software developed to meet your company’s specific needs?
 No problem, as you can normally export information in spreadsheet form.